prominenceai/deepstream-services-library/docs/api-source.md

 DslReturnType dsl_source_file_file_path_set(const wchar_t* name,
     const wchar_t* file_path);
 ```
-This service sets the file path to use for the named File Source.
+This service sets the file path for the named File Source to use.

 **Parameters**
 * `name` - [in] unique name of the File Source to update.